-Southern University closes campus through weekend after lifting lockdown after potential threat
+FBI investigating threat sent to students at Southern, other HBCUs

 Latest Weather Blog

-Southern University closes campus through weekend after lifting lockdown after potential threat
+BATON ROUGE — The FBI is investigating threats sent to students at Southern University and other Historically Black Colleges and Universities on Thursday.

-BATON ROUGE — Southern University placed its campus on lockdown Thursday after receiving a potential threat to campus security, canceling classes and campus activities through the weekend, even after the lockdown was lifted.
+Southern University placed its campus on lockdown Thursday after receiving a potential threat to campus security, canceling classes and campus activities through the weekend, even after the lockdown was lifted.

 The lockdown for the entire Baton Rouge landmass, which also includes Southern University Law Center, Southern University Agricultural Research and Extension Center, and Southern University Laboratory School, was issued around 11 a.m.